-- The floating capture bar displays the values of Shutter Speed, Aperture, ISO, and White Balance as set in your camera; you can't adjust these camera controls from the floating bar.
+- You can control the Shutter Speed, Aperture, ISO, and White Balance of the tethered camera from the floating capture bar.

 - Press Ctrl+T (Windows) or Command+T (Mac OS) to show/hide the floating tethered capture bar.

-- Close the floating tethered capture bar or choose File > Tethered Capture (Nikon & Others) > Stop Tethered Capture to end the session.
+- Close the floating tethered capture bar or choose File > Tethered Capture > Stop Tethered Capture to end the session.

 If you're having problems with tethered shooting, see Troubleshoot tethered capture in Lightroom Classic CC.